the-quidpr0quo/the-quidpr0quo.github.io/_posts/2021-11-13-Two-Years-From-Now.md

-Lastly, a little reminder to myself && important 2cents to anyone with zero knowledge/background like myself: **Be patient but also be proud of yourself :) **
+Lastly, a little reminder to myself && important 2cents to anyone with zero knowledge/background like myself: **Be patient but also be proud of yourself** :-)